rycolab/website/content/authors/robin/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Teaching Assistants NLP F23
+- PhD Students
 ---
-Robin is a recent ETH Data Science MSc graduate and an NLP TA.
+Robin is a PhD student co-supervised by Menna El-Assady and Ryan.
 He wrote his thesis at IBM Research under the supervision of Ryan, working on out-of-distribution generalization of LLMs and constrained generation.